junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 ## Legacy Formats

+### TrueHD always has a AC3 core
+FALSE.
+Although on BD THD must have a AC3 core since THD is an optional codec on BD, it is possible to have THD without a AC3 core.
+In fact they are separate streams with the same ID on BD.

+### DTS-HD always has a DTS core
+TRUE.
+The core is required to decode the HD part.

+### The AC3 presentation of TrueHD is always an automatic downmix of the TrueHD
+FALSE.
+It can be your custom downmix or even completely different content.
+2016 Atmos Demo where the AC3 track is just simply an announcer saying to switch your player to bitstream mode.

+### The DTS presentation of DTS-HD is always an automatic downmix of the DTS-HD
+TRUE.
+You can customize the downmix coefficients but sometimes there are weird constraints.

 ### DTS is superior to AC3
 DEPENDS.
 DTS is a more inefficient codec but is typically used at higher bitrates.
 As long as the bitrate of DTS is 2x of AC3, it is better.